 Dr. Craig is considering the logical and moral entailments of the Calvinist’s exegesis on the sovereignty of God to discern the accuracy and truth of that exegesis.
 To claim that one’s interpretation is based on an exegesis of the text doesn’t mean that that exegesis is correct.
 And how would we know whether it is correct or not?
 The point is that we can know it is not correct when we see that it creates incoherence with other teachings of Scripture.
 There is, after all, good exegesis and bad exegesis.
 Coherence is necessary to good exegesis.
 When coherence is violated we know we have bad exegesis.

 Ortlund says he is going “to ground the doctrine of God’s sovereignty in the bedrock of several specific Old Testament passages.”
 Question.
 Can philosophical reflection overturn that exegetical grounding, demonstrating that it is not a valid interpretation due to the logical and moral incoherence it generates?
 I think so.
 Dr. Craig thinks so.
-What if philosophical thinking shows Ortlund’s exegesis to be fallacious and exposes it as nonsense?
+What if philosophical reflection shows Ortlund’s exegesis to be fallacious and exposes it as nonsense?
 Would this not negate Ortlund’s belief that he has established his view of sovereignty exegetically?
 If not, why not?
-What other tool would we have at our disposal to determine the validity of an exegesis than sound reasoning based upon the principles of logic and our moral intuitions?
+What other tool would we have at our disposal that would be sufficient to determine the validity of an exegesis when sound reasoning based upon the principles of logic and our moral intuitions is put out of court?

 Again, Dr. Craig states, “Causal determinism simply can’t make sense of both streams of biblical tradition.”
 He is saying that exegetical conclusions that produce identifiable nonsense cannot be valid interpretations of the text.
 Our exegetically based interpretations of the text have to at least demonstrate coherence between divine sovereignty and human responsibility.
 Our accounting for both biblical teachings must be one that is coherent, consistent and non-contradictory.